Fiber vs. Flare-ups: My 60-Day SynoGut Spreadsheet Results and the Search for the Skin-Gut Grail

 The Iteration Phase: Why Fiber?

 For most of my twenties, I thought 'fiber' was something my parents talked about to stay regular.
 I didn't realize that for someone with my specific skin-gut profile, regularity is basically the 'delete' key for internal inflammation.
 My naturopath friend mentioned over a very expensive avocado toast that if the 'exit' isn't moving, the 'waste' finds other ways out—usually through the chin.
-That’s when I started looking into SynoGut, which is priced at $69 for a 30-day supply.
+That’s when I started looking into SynoGut, which is priced at around seventy dollars for a month's supply.
 It’s less of a pure probiotic and more of a 'bulk-and-flush' system, leaning heavily on psyllium husk, bentonite clay, and black walnut hull.

-The 60-Day Timeline: From Jan 15 to March 16
+The 60-Day Timeline: From Winter to Early Spring

-Phase 1: The Adjustment (Days 1-14)
+Phase 1: The Adjustment (Weeks 1-2)

-Phase 2: The Smoothing (Days 15-45)
+Phase 2: The Smoothing (Weeks 3-6)

 This is where the visual changes kicked in.
 By mid-February, the persistent redness around my nose (usually a solid #CC4444 hex code) faded to a soft pink.
 I wasn't waking up with that greasy-yet-dry film on my forehead.
 I found myself spending less time in Photoshop trying to mask my skin texture in my own head.
 During this time, I compared my results to when I tried GUT VITA, and while that was great for bloating, SynoGut felt like it was doing more heavy lifting in the 'internal house-cleaning' department.

-Phase 3: The Maintenance (Days 46-60)
+Phase 3: The Maintenance (Weeks 7-8)

-By the time March 16th rolled around, my 'archive of despair' was looking significantly more cheerful.
+By the time mid-March rolled around, my 'archive of despair' was looking significantly more cheerful.
 The Orion’s Belt on my chin had vanished, leaving only faint post-inflammatory marks that were easy to cover.
 The most surprising part?
 My energy levels were more consistent.
 It turns out that when your gut isn't struggling to process everything, your skin gets to keep more of the nutrients.
 If you're looking for something that specifically targets the skin-gut axis with a more refined probiotic approach, I still think PrimeBiome is the gold standard, but for sheer digestive momentum, SynoGut held its own.

 The Spreadsheet Breakdown: Pros and Cons

 I’ve categorized my findings based on the metrics I track every Sunday morning.
 SynoGut is an interesting tool because it’s so focused on the physical movement of the gut, which is a different philosophy than just 'flooding' the system with bacteria.
+It’s like the difference between buying new furniture and actually scrubbing the floors.

 Final Thoughts from the Design Desk

 Testing SynoGut for 60 days taught me that my skin is a direct output of my internal efficiency.
 It’s not the most glamorous supplement—fiber rarely is—but the results on my chin were hard to argue with.
 My boyfriend even admitted my spreadsheet looked 'slightly less concerning' now that the 'active breakout' column had so many zeros in it.
+I’ve realized why probiotic supplements work better for my skin than topicals; it's about addressing the source, not just the symptoms.

 I’m not saying this will solve every skin woe, but it’s a tool I’m keeping in my kit for those months when my system feels stuck in the mud.
 Check with a professional if your skin gets worse, but for me, this was a successful iteration in my ongoing quest for clarity.
 Ready to see if a fiber-first approach clears your 'chin-map'?
-You can find SynoGut here and start your own 60-day tracking session.
+You can find SynoGut here and start your own tracking session.
 Just remember to keep the water bottle full and the camera ready for those close-ups.